Eric-Miao/eric-miao.github.io/_posts/2023-07-24-digital-transformation.md

 date: 2023-07-04 00:00:00
 tags: Digital-Transformation
 categories: reflections
-description: This is a reflection of my thoughts of what digital transformation is and what it means to me.
+description: This is a brief reflection of my thoughts of what digital transformation is and what it means to me.
 toc:
   sidebar: left
 ---